 Did you know that a dog is considered a senior once he is in the last half of his expected life span?
 As he approaches the last third of his life, he is considered geriatric.
 And just like humans, there’s a variety of bodily changes he will encounter.
 Regular veterinary checkups are important to monitor these changes and make sure your dog is comfortable throughout his life.

 One of the most significant changes a senior dog will experience is his metabolism, which will decrease by about 20%.
-If their calorie intake doesn’t reflect this change, the risk of obesity increases.
-Weight management is the most important thing you can do to help your dog in his old age, with benefits for overall health, joint pain management and more.
+If his calorie intake doesn’t reflect this change, the risk of obesity increases.
+Weight management is the most important thing you can do to help your dog in his old age, as it benefits overall health, joint pain management and more.
 Other health problems may require additional changes in your dog’s diet and nutritional needs.

-Over time, your dog’s regular activity and movement will cause gradual degeneration in their joints and cartilage.
-This results in pain and inflammation in the joints, making it difficult for the animal to move as freely as he used to.
-There are a variety of things you can do to make their life easier.
+Over time, your dog’s regular activity and movement will cause gradual degeneration in his joints and cartilage.
+This results in pain and inflammation in the joints, making it difficult for him to move as freely as he used to.
+There are a variety of things you can do to make his life easier.
 Joint supplements

 have ingredients that will help replenish lost cartilage and synovial fluids.
 Weight management, elevated feeders and ramps

-will reduce the stress on their aching joints.
+will reduce the stress on his aching joints.
 Heated or orthopedic beds

-can warm up stiff joints or give them the support they need as they sleep.
+can warm up stiff joints or give him the support he needs as he sleeps.

-The most common problem in older dogs, over 70% of dogs have signs of gum disease by the time they’re age 4.
+Dental disease is the most common problem in older dogs.
+Over 70% of dogs have signs of gum disease by the time they’re age 4.
 This makes good oral hygiene

 extremely important in your dog’s younger years, and especially as they get older.
 Plaque will start to form tartar if it is not removed, leading to gingivitis and other periodontal diseases.
 Regular dental care includes brushing, dental rinses, hard chews & treats for friction against plaque and regular dental checkups with your veterinarian.